ghi-electronics/Documentation/software/tinyclr/tutorials/graphics.md

 ```

 ## Helper Methods
-With Parallel Display, (also called as native display in this document), the `DisplayController.ActiveConfiguration` can be used to read the configuration at any time.
+With parallel displays, (also called native displays), the `DisplayController.ActiveConfiguration` can be used to read the configuration at any time.
 The Width and Height can be used to write code that automatically scales to the display's resolution.
 The following line of code draws a line from corner to corner, no matter the display resolution.

 ```cs
 screen.DrawLine(new Pen(Color.Red), 0, 0, displayController.ActiveConfiguration.Width - 1,